nerabits/Surge-Manual/policy/group.md

 `egroup = select, policy-path=proxies.txt`

-This file contains a list of policies, just like the definition lines in the main profile
+This file contains a list of policies, just like the definition lines in the main profile.

 ```
 Proxy-A = https, example1.com, 443